A 'ring of fire' solar eclipse is happening this weekend, but how much will you see in the Chicago area?

+You've probably heard the song "ring of fire."
+But have you ever seen one?

-A "ring of fire" solar eclipse is happening this weekend, and while only those in a narrow path will see the annular event, how much will be visible in the Chicago area?
+This weekend, a ring of fire" solar eclipse is happening this weekend.
+And though only those in a narrow path will see the annular event, some of it could be visible in the Chicago area.

-Your view of the eclipse will depending heavily on where you are.
+That is, if the weather holds up.
+But it's not looking great, thanks to rain and cloud cover, the NBC 5 Storm Team said.

+Here's a look at what time the eclipse is expected to occur, and the chances of seeing it over Chicago.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.